 On skin of colour it can appear considerably darker than the surrounding area, but can also appear as lighter patches of grey or whiteish skin.

 It’s worth noting that PIH occurs more frequently and more severely on dark skin, and can take longer to fade away, but is also less often reported and, because dermatological research tends to focus on white skin, PIH in people of colour can be confused with other skin conditions.
 (Over 65% of African Americans have experienced PIH, for example.)

 On white skin, PIH is more likely to be darker red, purple or pink.

 For more information on post-inflammatory hyperpigmentation, see our next blog What Causes Post-Inflammatory Hyperpigmentation? or read Alaa Hassan’s personal experience of PIH in her article Post-Inflammatory Hyperpigmentation, Eczema & Me

 Images at the top of the page, courtesy of Alaa Hassan.

-Balmonds Skin Salvation balm to treat skin during an inflammatory episode
+Balmonds Skin Salvation balm to nourish and moisturise skin during an inflammatory episode

-Balmonds Daily Moisturising Cream for daily maintenance of sensitive skinBalmonds Rosehip Scar Oil for long-term application to improve the appearance of uneven or hyperpigmented skin tone
+Balmonds Daily Moisturising Cream for daily maintenance of dry, sensitive skinBalmonds Rosehip Scar Oil for long-term application to help improve the appearance of uneven or hyperpigmented skin tone